Thursday, Apr 27, 2017, 5:00 am

 Food is a human right.
 Food sovereignty cannot be compromised by trade agreements designed by corporate interests.
 All nations have a right to decide what they will eat, how it will be grown and who will control it.
 No one should be forced to accept agricultural products they do not want.

-Jim Goodman is a dairy farmer from Wonewoc, Wisconsin.
+Jim Goodman is a retired dairy farmer from Wonewoc, Wis., and represents Family Farm Defenders as National Family Farm's Coalition board president.